Buko Pandan Recipe

 • Begin by preparing your gulaman (jelly) by following the packaged instructions.
 Transfer the liquid mixture into a large heat-proof container to chill and set while you prepare the rest of the ingredients.

-• Prepare the small tapioca pearls by bringing a pot of water a boil.
-Once boiling, throw in the tapioca pearls and turn down the heat to a medium-low.
+• Prepare the pearls by bringing a pot of water a boil.
+Once boiling, add in the pearls and turn down the heat to a medium-low.
 Let the pearls cook for around 15 minutes (stirring constantly to avoid sticking/burning), or until the pearls are translucent and no longer white in the centre.
+Drain, and rinse with cold water immediately to retain their chew.
+Set aside.

 • Once the jelly is firm, slice into 1-inch cubes.

-• Add the cubed jelly, cooked tapioca pearls, and young coconut strips into the cream mixture (you may also add the drops of pandan extract at this time if you prefer to intensify the buko-pandan flavor).
+• Add the cubed jelly, cooked tapioca pearls, and young coconut strips into the cream mixture (you may also add drops of buko-pandan extract at this time if you prefer to intensify the flavor).
+Stir gently to combine.
+Taste and adjust the flavor to your preference, with more condensed milk for a sweeter taste or more evaporated milk for a looser consistency.

 Did you make this recipe?